xtuml/bridgepoint/doc-bridgepoint/notes/8798_cut_filtering/8798_cut_filtering.dnt.md

 for cut, the filter must also apply to the model explorer and graphical instances may not always be present.

+5.3 Invalid paste selection

+A selection candidate for paste after cut is said to be invalid if
+* If the destination does not support paste
+* More than one destination is selected
+* The destination is the same as the source

+After analysis, it was determined that no additional work is needed to fulfill the requirements for paste.

 6. Design
 ---------